 Certain diets may help reduce seizures.
 The low-carb, high-fat ketogenic diet and the high-protein, low-carb Atkins diet, has shown positive effects in some patients who don’t benefit from anti-epileptic drugs.
 The low glycemic index treatment (LGIT) diet is another diet that may help.
-Research shows that the keto diet may cut seizures in half and eliminate them altogether in 10-15% of cases
+Research shows that the keto diet may cut seizures in half and eliminate them in 10-15% of cases

-Avoid known or potential trigger food ingredients, trying intuitive eating as a way to reduce overeating, and ensuring you eat a balanced diet at every meal may also help reduce the frequency of seizures.
+Avoid known or potential trigger food ingredients, try intuitive eating as a way to reduce overeating, and ensuring you eat a balanced diet at every meal may also help reduce the frequency of seizures.

 3. Herbal Treatments

 Herbs are sometimes used to complement anti-epileptic drug treatments since they can make AEDs more effective and calming.
 Talk to your doctor about trying herbal remedies for seizure disorders, including:

 Avoid stimulating herbs that contain ephedrine and caffeine, like ginseng and ginkgo, as they can make seizures worse.
 Primrose, borage, and St John’s wort should also be avoided as they can make seizures more likely.

 Valerian root capsules contain valerenic acid to promote restful sleep and relaxation.

 4. Vitamin Supplements as Natural Remedies for Seizures